On this page

 Failure prevention (What causes Form I-918 Supplement B rejections?)

-• Not filing within six months of the certifying official's signature.
+- Not submitting the form within six months of the certifying official's signature.

 Substantive weaknesses

-• Failing to provide sufficient evidence of helpfulness.
+- Failing to provide sufficient evidence of helpfulness in the investigation or prosecution.

 What it asks for (What does Form I-918 Supplement B ask for?)

-• Certification from a law enforcement agency that the applicant is a victim of qualifying criminal activity and has been helpful in the investigation or prosecution.
+- Certification from a law enforcement agency that the individual is a victim of a qualifying criminal activity and has been, is being, or is likely to be helpful in the investigation or prosecution.

-• The individual identified in Part 1 must be a victim of one or more of the crimes listed in Part 3.
+- The individual must be a victim of one or more of the crimes listed in Part 3.

-• Not filing Form I-918 within six months of the certifying official's signature on Supplement B.
+- Not submitting Supplement B within six months of the certifying official's signature.

 What you need (What do you need for Form I-918 Supplement B?)

-• A completed and signed Form I-918 Supplement B from a certifying law enforcement official
+- A completed Form I-918 Supplement B signed by a law enforcement official

-• The petitioner must be a victim of qualifying criminal activity and provide evidence of being helpful in the investigation or prosecution of that activity.
+- The petitioner must be a victim of qualifying criminal activity and provide evidence of being helpful in the investigation or prosecution.

 Checklist (What is the Form I-918 Supplement B checklist?)